brunopaiva15/iBatteryW/README.md

 ## 💿 Deployment

-To deploy and test the application, navigate to the folder /iBatteryW/bin/Debug/ and launch "iBatteryW.exe".
+To deploy and test the application, navigate to the folder /iBatteryW/bin/Debug/ and copy all the content of the "REQUIRED" folder on GitHub to the Debug folder.
+After that, launch "iBatteryW.exe".

 ## ✒ Authors